Patient ResourcesBreast Health

 Some of these abnormalities will suggest further testing, which might include another mammogram or a biopsy.

 Doctors use a standard vocabulary to describe mammogram results, called the Breast Imaging Reporting and Data System (BI-RADS).
-BI-RADS has 7 numbered categories.
+BI-RADS has 7 numbered categories:

-• Category 1: a normal test result, considered ‘negative’ in that nothing abnormal or new was detected.
+• Category 1: A normal test result, considered ‘negative’ in that nothing abnormal or new was detected.

-• Category 3: a possibly benign scan but one which reveals a finding that suggests a follow-up image be taken, generally within the year.
+• Category 3: A possibly benign finding that suggests follow-up imaging, generally within the year.

-• Category 4: a suspicious finding which is not confirmed to be cancer.
+• Category 4: A suspicious finding which is not confirmed to be cancer.
 A biopsy is often recommended.

-• Category 5: these findings typically suggest cancer: a biopsy is strongly recommended.
+• Category 5: These findings typically suggest cancer: a biopsy is strongly recommended.

-• Category 6: this category is only used for findings taken after cancer has already been proven.
+• Category 6: This category is only used for findings taken after cancer has already been proven.

+Regular mammograms are vital for breast cancer detection and prevention.
 Mammograms of all types have life-saving potential since they can detect signs of breast cancer before you can feel them.
 Discuss 3D mammography with your physician to see if it’s the right choice for you.
-It’s important to stay both informed and proactive when it comes to maintaining your breast health.